davidanderson01/.github-FUNDING.yml/.github/steps/3-add-actions.md

    For more details, see "[Automatic token authentication](https://docs.github.com/en/actions/security-guides/automatic-token-authentication)."

+1. After editing the file, validate the workflow syntax using the GitHub Actions workflow editor or a linter.
 1. Save your changes and click **Commit changes**.
 1. Type a commit message and commit your changes directly to the `welcome-workflow` branch.
 1. Wait about 20 seconds, then refresh this page.
 A new workflow will run and replace the contents of this README file with instructions for the next step.

+---

+### Notes:
+- If you're working with Azure, you can use Azure-hosted runners.
+Learn more about [Azure-hosted runners](https://learn.microsoft.com/en-us/azure/devops/pipelines/agents/hosted).